heremaps/here-data-sdk-cpp/docs/dataservice-read-catalog-example.md

 ### CatalogClient

 The main entry point for the OLP is `CatalogClient`.
-This class provides a high-level interface for the retrieval of `OLP` catalog data and configuration, and defines the following operations:
+This class provides a high-level interface to retrieve `OLP` catalog data and configuration, and defines the following operations:

 * `GetCatalog`: Fetches the catalog configuration asynchronously.
-* `GetPartitions`: Fetches the full list of partitions for the given generic layer asynchronously.
+* `GetLatestVersion`: Fetches the catalog version asynchronously.
-* `GetData`: Fetches data of a partition or data handle asynchronously.

-To create a `CatalogClient`, provide the corresponding `HRN` (Here Resource Name) and preconfigured `OlpClientSettings`:
+To create a `CatalogClient`, provide the corresponding Here Resource Name (`HRN`) and the preconfigured `OlpClientSettings`:

 ```cpp
 // Create a task scheduler instance